codewitch-honey-crisis/gfx_demo/README.md

 The ESP-IDF is capable of doing asynchronous DMA transfers over SPI, but right now the overall SPI throughput is less than the Arduino framework.
 I'm investigating why this is.
 I have related issues that are preventing me from supporting certain devices under the ESP-IDF, like the RA8875.
+The ESP-IDF drivers currently do not support 8-bit parallel.
+This will be added in the future.

 ##### Arduino Framework

-The Arduino Framework's SPI interop is tightly timed and fast, but doesn't support asynchronous DMA transfers - at least not explicitly - and doesn't seem to have a facility for returning errors during SPI read and write operations.
+The Arduino Framework's SPI interop is tightly timed and fast, but doesn't support asynchronous DMA transfers natively but some ESP32 drivers will - and doesn't seem to have a facility for returning errors during SPI read and write operations.
 Therefore I think it's less likely for wiring problems to be reported with the Arduino versions of the drivers, but I'm not exactly sure since I haven't tried to create such a scenario to test with.
-The Arduino framework is more likely to support a device than the ESP-IDF due to differences in the SPI communication API characteristics and behavior. `XXXX_async` methods will always be performed synchronously with the Arduino framework.
+The Arduino framework is more likely to support a device than the ESP-IDF due to differences in the SPI communication API characteristics and behavior.
+The Arduino drivers include 8-bit parallel support.

 ## Using the GFX API